 Vicarious Goal Pursuit Outweighs Herding in Crowdfunding: Evidence from Kickstarter.com

-Reward-based crowdfunding is a popular fundraising mechanism whereby creators of innovative projects solicit capital from backers and offer future rewards in return.
-We examine backers' contribution patterns using a novel dataset on 26,516 projects at 10-minute resolution from Kickstarter - the largest crowdfunding website where creators only receive capital committed by backers and deliver rewards if they reach a specific funding goal.
-Past research built on standard utility-based theory has largely focused on economic factors, concluding that backers are more likely to fund a project when they (a) observe greater contributions from other backers (i.e., herding) or (b) are not concerned about the project failing at its funding goal (i.e., likelihood of success).
-Contrary to this view, we find that backers are nearly three times as likely to fund a project right before its funding goal is met as are they right after.
-Such a "vicarious goal pursuit" effect is stronger when backers' contributions to a project are motivated more by their desire to help the creator.
-We provide the first clean evidence for a previously overlooked non-economic factor in the crowdfunding context - backers' altruistic motives to help creators to reach their funding goals, a factor that is sufficiently strong to outweigh the opposing effects of economic factors.
-Altogether, this research advances the field's understanding of backers' motives and underscores the importance of incorporating social preferences into crowdfunding model.
+Reward-based crowdfunding is a popular fundraising mechanism whereby creators of entrepreneurial projects solicit capital from backers to reach a funding goal and offer future products/services in return.
+We examine backers’ contribution patterns using a novel dataset of 26,516 projects collected at 30-minute resolution from Kickstarter.com, the world’s largest crowdfunding website.
+Past research drawing on standard utility-based theory has largely focused on economic factors as drivers of backers’ contributions, concluding that backers are more likely to fund a project when they observe greater contributions from other backers (i.e., herding) or are not concerned about the project failing to meet its funding goal.
+We propose that social preferences should also matter such that backers have prosocial motives to help creators reach their funding goals.
+Indeed, we find that backers are nearly three times as likely to fund a project right before it meets its funding goal as they are right after.
+This “vicarious goal pursuit” effect is amplified when the nature of a project tends to evoke backers’ altruistic motives as well as when a project’s creator is a single person (as opposed to multiple people or an organization).
+These results suggest that backers’ prosocial motives not only play a role in the reward-based crowdfunding context but also can outweigh the opposing effects of economic factors including herding and certainty about crowdfunding campaign success.
+Altogether, this research advances the field’s understanding of backers’ decision making processes and extends prior work in management and psychology about goals and prosocial behavior.

 JEL Classification: D03, D12, D83